 We are a remarkable species, but the idea we’re as good as it gets is patently false.

 And our ego is the perfect example of how our mind can often work against our own best interests.

 Our default ego is stopping us from being the best version of ourselves.

 Let’s now see what’s wrong with our default ego and how we can develop an antifragile ego.

 What’s Wrong With Our Ego

-Our default ego is built to project a positive image of ourselves to the people around us.
+Our default ego is built to project a positive image of ourselves to ourselves as well as to the people around us.

-It doesn’t matter if that projection is fake, it make us unhappy or if doesn’t help us reach our goals.
+It doesn’t matter if that projection is fake, it makes us unhappy, or if doesn’t help us reach our goals.
 Our ego is built to make us look good.
 To others first, and to ourselves second.

 -Don’t risk anything different, go with the crowd

 -Focus on winning, not on the best solution